ImMnan/Helm-crane-k8s/README.md

   credentialName: "wildcard-credential"
   web_expose_subdomain: "mydomain.local"
 ```
-Change the `enable` to `yes` and this will automatically setup nginx-ingress for this installation.
-Which will allow outside traffic to access the mock-service pod.
+Change the `enable` to `yes` and this will automatically set up nginx-ingress for this installation, which will allow outside traffic to access the mock-service pod.
 However, make sure nginx is already installed and configured.
 [Blazemeter guide](https://help.blazemeter.com/docs/guide/private-locations-install-blazemeter-agent-for-kubernetes-for-mock-services.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____6)

 #### [4.8] Inheriting the AUTH_TOKEN for crane from your k8s secret
 - If user/admins require the AUTH_TOKEN for any crane installation to be secret/secure, the ENV values for AUTH_TOKEN can be inherited from the k8s secret.
-User needs to make changes to this part of the `values` file.
+The user needs to make changes to this part of the `values` file.
 ```yaml
 env:
   authToken: